Last Updated on

 Overcrowding of teeth is one of the most common contributors to an overbite.
 In these cases, spacers can be installed to increase room in the jaw.
 Removing baby teeth, wisdom teeth, and other teeth that are unneeded also can help.
 Braces can then be used to align teeth into the correct positions.
 A retainer is often needed after braces to help teeth stay aligned.

-Ultimately, it is never too early or too late to correct an overbite.
+Ultimately, it is never too early or too late for correcting an upper or lower overbite with overbite treatment.
 Although it is ideal to address orthodontic issues at ages 10-14 years, adults also should have their overbite addressed.
-If you are ready to get the beautiful and healthy alignment of your teeth and jaws, call an orthodontist today.
+If you are ready to get the beautiful and healthy alignment of your teeth and jaws, call Dr. Childers today for expert advice in all treatment.

 201 West Washington